jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 ### **Use the College Level Exam Placement (CLEP) tests to cover as many prerequisite classes as possible**

-CLEP is run by Collegeboard.org and they provide a cheap way to get some credits out of the way.
+Collegeboard.org runs CLEP and they provide a cheap way to get some credits out of the way.
 I spent a lot of time studying and building my knowledge up in other subjects so I could simply take a CLEP exam and get credit.

 The exams aren't free, but at $85, they're still cheaper than even a community college credit.
 Plus, you won't have to sit through the class.
-Just make sure that your potential institution accepts CLEP credits.
+Just make sure that your potential four-year institution accepts CLEP credits.

 ### Do your best on math and reading placement exams

 Almost all colleges have the option to take a placement exam.
 [When you go back to school, make sure to take advantage of this.](https://collegeforadults.org/applying-to-college/placement-tests/){: target="_blank" rel="noopener noreferrer"}

-Most kids gloss over these, but as an adult student, you need to take these exams seriously.
+Most kids gloss over these, but you need to take these exams seriously as an adult student.

 Testing out of basic English and placing into the highest level class available can save you thousands of dollars and an entire semester's worth of classes.